jingyish/Signal-Transmission-Design-in-Photonic-Chips/README.md

 Based on the properties of the WDM system and EDFA, we design the EDFA in WDM systems to optimize the gain of the transmission signal.
 We combined 8 transmitter subsystems to be 8 channel WDM transmitter.
 A WDM system uses a multiplexer at the transmitter to join the several signals together and a demultiplexer at the receiver to split them apart.

-EDFA is optical amplifier can amplify optical signals directly without converting into electrical signals. large gain and high output power.
+EDFA is an optical amplifier can amplify optical signals directly without converting into electrical signals. large gain and high output power.
 Able to amplify several optical signals.